debarunlahiri/stt-backend/README.md

 Translation is fully offline and uses Argos Translate for high-quality translations.
 Source language can be auto-detected if not specified.

+**IMPORTANT: Translation Packages Must Be Installed Offline**

+The application runs in **fully offline mode** - translation packages must be downloaded and installed before running the server.
+These packages cannot be downloaded automatically as the system has no internet access.

+**Quick Start - Download Translation Models:**

+1. **Download packages on a machine with internet** - See `DOWNLOAD_TRANSLATION_MODELS.md` for:
+   - Direct download links to all 6 translation packages
+   - Python script to download packages automatically
+   - Step-by-step installation instructions

+2. **Transfer packages to your offline server** - Copy the downloaded `.argosmodel` files

+3. **Install packages** - Run the installation script provided in the guide

 **Translation Packages Storage:**

-Translation models are stored in platform-specific locations:
+After installation, packages are stored in platform-specific locations:
 - **macOS/Linux**: `~/.local/share/argos-translate/packages`
 - **Windows**: `C:\Users\username\.local\share\argos-translate\packages`

-The application runs in **fully offline mode** - translation packages must be pre-installed before running the server.
-See `TRANSLATION_PACKAGES_LOCATION.md` for detailed installation instructions and platform-specific paths.
+For detailed instructions, see:
+- `DOWNLOAD_TRANSLATION_MODELS.md` - How to download and install packages
+- `TRANSLATION_PACKAGES_LOCATION.md` - Package storage locations and management

 ## License